 3. Be brave

 Going into a room full of people can be daunting and it’s tempting to retreat into a corner ‘checking your emails’.
 However, it really is invaluable to talk to as many people as possible and there are ways to make your life easier.
-Diya Wilson, corporate tax partner at Deloitte, told TARGETjobs:
+A graduate recruiter at Deloitte told TARGETjobs:

 - Always look for a crowd with an odd number of people.
 At noisy events, it’s very difficult to hold a three-way conversation so someone will automatically gravitate towards you.

 - Stand in front of a circle of people who are talking.
 Listen to them intently, and as soon as you get a chance, put your hand out and introduce yourself.
 People will always shake your hand and, if anything, will start asking you questions as opposed to the other way around.

 You’ve hit it off with a potential contact and got their business card.
 That’ll stand you in good stead if you apply to their business, won’t it?
 Er, no. It’s not enough just to get their contact details – you have to follow up immediately.
 Tell them you’ll call or email to ask some questions or set up a meeting and then do it.